zohra1997/Java-Apps/README.md

 <p>This is a twitter command line app that takes advantage of twitter REST Api to Post, Delete and show tweets.</p>
 <h2 id="usage-1">Usage</h2>
 <p>Firstly, authorization component should be setup as environmental variables.</p>
-<pre><code>To post a tweet: post "tweet_text" latitude longitude
+<pre><code>To Post a Tweet: post "Tweet_text" latitude longitude

-Description: Create a tweet with a geotag and output the created tweet object in JSON format.
+Description: Post a tweet with the given text and Geotags.
 Arguments:

-- tweet_text can not exceed 150
+- Tweet-text: Can not exceed 150 characters.
-- UTF-8 encode characters
-- latitude:longitude - Geo locations
+- latitude and longitude: Geo Locations.
 </code></pre>
 <pre><code> To show a tweet: show  Tweet-Id